green-coding-solutions/documentation/content/en/docs/installation/installation-overview.md

 It can technically be used in production, however it is designed to run on your local machine for testing purposes.

 The system binds in your host OS to port 8000.
-So it will be accessible through `http://metrics.green-coding.local:8000`
+So the web view will be accessible through `http://metrics.green-coding.local:8000`

 ### Setup